Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Optimal Dynamic Contract Design in Complete Information Asymmetry

 \section{Optimal Dynamic Contract Design in Complete Information Asymmetry}

 In this section, we design the optimal dynamic contract in complete information asymmetry.
-Different from the partial information asymmetry scenario, the GCS has no prior knowledge of the UAVs' private types under the complete information asymmetry.
-Thereby, both the GCS and UAVs can apply policy hill-climbing (PHC) learning, a model-free RL technique, to make optimal reward and VDD size strategies in dynamic contract design through trials, without explicitly knowing UAVs' private parameters (e.g., UAV type distribution).
-For both sides, the strategy-making process can be modelled as a finite Markov decision process (MDP).
+Different from the partial information asymmetry scenario, the GCS has no prior knowledge of the UAVs' private types under the complete information asymmetry. {We first formulate a Markov game under complete information asymmetry in Sect.~\ref{MarkovGame}.
+Then, in Sect.~\ref{PHCRewardGCS} and Sect.~\ref{PHCVDDUAV},} both the GCS and UAVs apply {the} policy hill-climbing (PHC) learning, a model-free RL technique, to make optimal reward and VDD size strategies in the dynamic contract through trials, without explicitly knowing UAVs' private parameters (e.g., {UAVs'} type distribution).